dead-claudia/enum-proposal/README.md

 - A runtime error would be thrown if a spread operand's key conflicts with a builtin enum key.
 - The key list is resolved and deduplicated *before* it gets translated into an enum, so later keys/values can override previous keys/values.

+I'd rather provide a minimal, purely syntactic means of doing this, instead of creating a whole new global for everything to complicate the picture further.

 ### Abstract Data Types

-Yes, I'm popping this one early.
+Yes, I'm popping this one early, because I know it'll be requested very quickly.
+I do understand the use of it - classes are nice when you're dealing with state, but when you're dealing primarily with structure, we need to be seeing less of [this](https://github.com/mishoo/UglifyJS2/blob/master/lib/ast.js#L129-L862) and we need to offer ways to allow engines to optimize polymorphic structures in high-performance situations without resorting to hacks like [this](https://github.com/infernojs/inferno/blob/master/packages/inferno/src/core/implementation.ts#L60-L89) or [this](https://github.com/MithrilJS/mithril.js/blob/next/render/vnode.js).
+And the best way to do it is to give them a hint on how they should lay out that structure without letting type maps get too much in the way.

 This would involve a few things:

 1. New syntax, of course. :slightly_smiling_face: